lvl-6/gameboi/README.md

 If I've missed anything, just read the errors, it will be pretty obvious.

 ## Other requirements
 This project uses a MariaDB (MySQL) database.
-Once it's more fleshed out I will write the schema here for all to see.
+Go here for info about the schema: [The Database](https://github.com/lvl-6/gameboi/wiki/The-Database)

 For testing, I recommend you launch a VM with RHEL/CentOS (or your preferred distro) and set up MariaDB on that.

 ## Further notes